 Determining Power Rank Values

 After a character's psionics have been revealed, their potency must be determined.
 To do this, simply roll once on table D for each psionic the character possesses.
 With this done, you may then 'gamble' on one psionic rank value of your choosing if your character has three or less psionic abilities, twice if he or she has from four to six psi powers, or thrice if the character has seven (or more) psychic abilities.

 Often, a player may not be happy with the rank values they've rolled up for their new psi.
 Even after adjusting powers with gambling attempts, he or she is just not satisfied with what they've come up with.
 This isn't necessarily a bad thing, as sometimes one has a specific vision in mind for their character.
 This is where limitations come in!
 A player may subject their psi to limitations to make them more powerful.

 Limitations come in two distinct flavors: power limitations and character limitations.
 A power limitation is just that, an altering of how said psionic works to the detriment of the player (as compared to others who can use this ability).
 A power so limited may not affect certain objects or beings, can only be used during certain time periods, or may otherwise function in a manner others may find unusual or restrictive.

 Character limitations, however, change the nature of every power a psi uses, not just one.
-A character limitation may simply be a power limitation that 'works' on every single power, or may instead be some other alteration to the basic working of psionics in general that hampers the character, such as an innate inability to master a discipline (which would be particularly constricting on a traditional psi).
+A character limitation may simply be a power limitation that 'works' on every single power, or may instead be some other alteration to the basic working of psionics in general that hampers the character, such as the inability of a traditional psi to master disciplines (which wouldn't be quite so constricting on other psis).